 The transcript of a student's record reports courses in progress and the standing in all courses attempted along with course averages, information about the student's academic status, and completion of degree requirements.
 Individual courses that a student cancels within the normal time limit are not shown.
 Final course results are added to each student's record at the end of each session and summer subsession.
-GPAs are calculated at the end of each session and are also calculated for the combined fall and winter course results in annual averages.
-Cumulative grade point averages include all courses taken in the B.P.H.E. program to the end of the session concerned.
+GPAs are calculated at the end of each session and are also calculated for the combined fall and winter course resulting in annual averages.
+Cumulative grade point averages include all courses taken in the B.P.H.E./B. KIN. program to the end of the session concerned.
 Sessional, annual, and cumulative averages are calculated for:

-- graded academic courses (academic component grade point average), - graded activity courses (activity component grade point average), and - graded academic and activity courses together (combined grade point average).
+- graded non-education academic courses (academic component grade point average), - graded practicum courses (activity component grade point average), and - graded non-education academic and practicum courses together (combined grade point average). - graded education academic courses (education component grade point average).